Home Just for Fun Amazing Koalas stories in Australia

 In March 2019, near Adelaide, a koala wanted to cool off.
 It entered the car of a local to enjoy the air conditioning!
 Amazing meeting !!

-A very lucky Koala was rescued from a cave on the Glenelg River by kayakers following the recent floods in the country.
+A very lucky Koala was rescued from a cave on the Glenelg River by kayakers following floods in the country in 2022.
 He was then brought to Werribee Open Range Zoo Vet Hospital for treatment and recovery.
 After five days of rest and plenty of gum leaves he was released by his rescuer back to the wild near to where he was found.

 Koalas current situation